aiokitchen/aiomisc/README.rst

 entrypoint
 ++++++++++

-In generic case the entrypoint helper creates event loop and cancelling already running coroutines when exit.
+In generic case the entrypoint helper creates event loop and cancels already running coroutines on exit.

 .. code-block:: python